 The $5 million renovation brought a tasteful, straightforward aesthetic and cultured amenities.
 Done out in crisp white linens, with clutter conspicuous by its absence, the rooms aren't massive but they're not poky either; standout features include comfortable beds and iPod speaker systems (the latter in some rooms only).
-The property also boasts a sparkling saltwater rooftop pool and an adjacent trendy gastropub, the Churchill.
-And the location is excellent too, slap on pedestrian-friendly W 3rd St, lined with independent shops and restaurants, and within walking distance of the Farmers Market and the Grove.
+The property also boasts a sparkling saltwater rooftop pool and the location is slap on pedestrian-friendly W 3rd St, lined with independent shops and restaurants, and within walking distance of the Farmers Market and the Grove.

 The rooms at the Beverly Terrace are smaller and less luxurious than other Beverly Hills hotels, but this mid-century spot does offer one of the best deals to be found in the area.
 Teak furniture and planted palms hint playfully towards a tropical getaway, while the decor in the rooms themselves (which aren't huge) is retro and minimal.
 Continental breakfast is included in the rates; Trattoria Amici, the hotel's restaurant, offers Cal-Italian cooking.
 There's also a small garden and a nice little pool.

 Glendale may not be known for its scenic vistas, but the mountain view from this hotel's top floor lounge is remarkable.
 The hotel is definitely geared more toward business travelers, but the golden-hued rooms are still inviting.
 Unfortunately, you'll have to pay for internet and breakfast, as well as $18 for parking.